Housing and Dining Services Operations Plan and COVID Response

 In addition, we have created a plan to de-densify the residence halls to minimize the number of students sharing community spaces such as bathrooms.
 To accomplish this, Housing and Dining Services reopened Boyd and Putnam halls, and may relocate a student's housing assignment.

 Will I be allowed to have guests in my living space?

-You may have residents from other residence halls in your room, but no guests or visitors are allowed from Jardine Apartments or off campus.
-Residents may host other residents from their building and other residence halls between the hours of 8 a.m.- midnight Sunday-Thursday and 8 a.m.-1 a.m. on Fridays and Saturdays.
+Residents may host guests between the hours of 8 a.m.- midnight Sunday-Thursday and 8 a.m.-1 a.m. the on Fridays and Saturdays.

 - Residents may only have one guest at a time.

 - All guests must be escorted through the building by their host during the entirety of their visitation and be checked-in and checked-out at the front desk when arriving and leaving.